elianakim/EE595_BeatSaver/README.md

     $python merge_data.py --regex .*create_dataset.* --dataset_name example_dataset

 ## Training The Models
-Please refer to the `./run.sh` file.
-It contains running commands for all methods, datasets, and number of shots.
+Please refer to the `./script/train_models.sh` file.
+It contains running commands for various hyperparameters.

-If you want to verify your installation, you can do simply with the following command:
+Run the following command to train models.

-    $python main.py --dataset metasense_activity_scaled --method MetaSense --tgt PH0007-jskim --epoch 200 --log_suffix run_test_5shot_0.1  --src rest --train 1 --model MetaSense_Activity_model --nshot 5 --lr 0.1
+    $ . script/train_models.sh

-CAUTION: For the *TrC* method, it requires a pre-trained *Src* model.
-Please make sure you have trained a Src model with the same `--log_suffix` argument before training a TrC instance.
+Using the models, you can produce the demo results and play demo as described in the quick guide for evaluation.

 ## Misc.
 ### 1. Checkpoint